brgillis/SHE_Validation/doc/prog_ccvd.rst

 Example
 -------

-Download the required input data into the desired workdir, which we will call ``$WORKDIR``.
+Download the required input data into the desired workdir.
 The program can then be run with the following command in an EDEN 2.1 environment:

 .. code:: bash

-    E-Run SHE_Validation 8.2 SHE_Validation_CalcCommonValData --workdir $WORKDIR
+    E-Run SHE_Validation 8.2 SHE_Validation_CalcCommonValData --workdir $WORKDIR  --vis_calibrated_frame_listfile $VCF_LISTFILE --mer_final_catalog_listfile $MFC_LISTFILE --she_validated_measurements_product $SVM_PRODUCT --extended_catalog extended_catalog.xml

-This command will...
+where the variable ``$$WORKDIR`` corresponds to the path to your workdir and the variables  ``$VCF_LISTFILE``, ``$$MFC_LISTFILE``, and ``$SVM_PRODUCT`` correspond to the filenames of the prepared listfiles and downloaded products for each input port.

+This command will generate a new data product with the filename ``extended_catalog.xml``.
+This will point to a fits data table, the name of which you can find in the product either by manual inspection or through a command such as ``grep \.fits extended_catalog.xml``.
+This table can be opened either through a utility such as TOPCAT or a package such as astropy.
+The final few columns of the table will contain the newly-added, calculated data.